 In this case,

 even though $H_0 = 0$.
-Thus the fundamental theorem of calculus does not hold in this case.
-While we can still define $d^p(X)_t$ even if $X$ is not differentiable, it will not obey the fundamental theorem of calculus.
+Thus the Fundamental Theorem of Calculus does not hold in this case.
+While we can still define $d^p(X)_t$ even if $X$ is not differentiable, it will not obey the FTC.
 The differential $d^p\left(\int_{0}^{\cdot}H_udX_u\right)_0$ depends upon information of $H$ in a neighbourhood of $t=0$, not just at $t=0$ if $H$ is not differentiable. \end{example}

 \begin{theorem}[Chain rule] Let $f\in\mathcal{C}^2$ and $X\in\mathcal{S}^\text{CBP}_t$.
 Then $f(X) \in \mathcal{S}^\text{CBP}_t$ and

 \end{theorem}

 \begin{proof} Define the process $Y_s \coloneqq f(X_s) - f'(X_t)X_s - \frac{1}{2}f''(X_t)\lbrack X\rbrack_s$ for $s\geq t$.
 As $X\in\mathcal{S}^\text{CBP}_t$, we know that $\lbrack X\rbrack \in\mathcal{S}^\text{CBP}_t$ by Lemma \ref{lemma: CBP is equivalent to vbp for local martingales}.
 Thus, it is sufficient to show that $d^p(Y)_t = 0$.
 Pick some $s>t$.
 By the classical It\^o formula,